OliverMount/C-Spikes/README.md

 ## Steps in making a tool-box
 1. Find out the basic data types needed
 2. Create a new data type using C struct, if necessary
+3. Make use of GNU libraries <https://www.gnu.org/software/libc/> and user-defined functions